-Compliance with the policy is expected by all NHS Shropshire, Telford & Wrekin CCG employed staff, contractors, agents and members of all sub-committees.
-For the purposes of this policy "employment" includes payments to people in their discharge of CCG responsibilities.
+Compliance with the policy is expected by all NHS STW employed staff, contractors, agents and members of all sub-committees.
+For the purposes of this policy "employment" includes payments to people in their discharge of responsibilities.

-Whilst there is no national guidance on how member practices of CCGs should work with the pharmaceutical industry, there is, however a requirement related to required standards for public life "the Nolan principles" - which applies to member practices.
-It is therefore suggested that the adoption of this policy by member practices is in accordance with the requirement of the constitution.
+Whilst there is no national guidance on how member practices, NHS providers or contracted service providers in the Integrated Care System work with the pharmaceutical industry, there is, however a requirement related to required standards for public life "the Nolan principles" - which applies to across the NHS.
+It is therefore suggested that the adoption of this policy across the ICS is in accordance with the requirement of the constitution.

-Therefore, GP practices have the option to adopt this policy for use within the practice.
+Therefore, GP practices, NHS providers or providers of contracted services have the option to adopt this policy or have a policy which more closely meets their needs but reflects and reinforces the ICS policy.
 For example, maintaining their own logs of gifts, hospitality or sponsorship.
 In addition, "Good Medical Practice" published by the GMC sets out standards of conduct expected of all doctors and has specific requirements which relate to commercial sponsorship.

-As described in the Standards of Business Conduct for NHS Staff (1993) and Commercial Sponsorship - Ethical Standards for the NHS (2000), NHS employers and employees, and individuals working on behalf of the NHS / CCG need to maintain and demonstrate general standards and behaviours, as defined when dealing with commercial organisations.
+As described in the Standards of Business Conduct for NHS Staff (Feb 2022) and Commercial Sponsorship - Ethical Standards for the NHS (2000), NHS employers and employees, and individuals working on behalf of the NHS / NHS STW need to maintain and demonstrate general standards and behaviours, as defined when dealing with commercial organisations.

-Staff must be familiar with this policy and also be aware of NHS guidance, the legal position and appropriate professional codes of conduct, e.g. General Medical Council, Royal College of Nursing, Royal Pharmaceutical Society of Great Britain, General Pharmaceutical Council, Nursing and Midwifery Council, NHS Code of Conduct for Senior Managers and Prescription Medicines Code of Practice Authority (PMCPA) codes.
+Staff must be familiar with this policy and also be aware of NHS guidance, the legal position and appropriate professional codes of conduct, e.g. General Medical Council, Royal College of Nursing, Royal Pharmaceutical Society of Great Britain, General Pharmaceutical Council, Nursing and Midwifery Council, NHS Code of Conduct for Senior Managers.